chopsuey5000/SmartCitizen.doc/docs/start.md

 Thanks!
 The Smart Citizen Team wants to thank you for being here, for purchasing a kit, joining the platform taking part on this adventure.

+To join the Smart Citizen community we are going to show you how to add your SCK kit to the platform.

+For this, go to <a href="https://smartcitizen.me/" target="_blank">smartcitizen.me</a> through your web browser(choose Firefox or CHROME).
+Click Register in the upper menu.
+Fill the form fields and click register.

+Once you’ve completed the registration you’ll be in your dashboard.
+To add your SCK kit, click on ADD SMART CITIZEN KIT.

+Fill all the fields, under the labels SET A NEW KIT, SET UP KIT GEOLOCATION, DESCRIBE YOUR KIT, then click on SAVE SENSOR button.

+Now, your SCK kit has been registered.
+Switch on your SCK kit and click on CONFIGURE button to continue the process.

+If is the first time you register a kit you should install the extension of Codebender for your browser in order to configure the  SCK kit.

+Once you’ve installed the extension, return to smart citizen site.
+You’ll notice that the content has changed.
+Click on START PROCESS button.
+Wait some seconds while Codebender plugin does its tasks.

+When it has finished you’ll see a form to setup your wifi connection and data update interval parameters.
+Fill the fields with your ssid, encryption mode and password phrase.
+Then, click on SYNC button.
+Wait some seconds while your kit it’s been configured.

+When the sync has finished, don’t forget to click on the REGISTER KIT button on the bottom to add de MAC ADDRESS.
+Now reset your kit in order the changes take effect.

+Back to your dashboard.
+Wait two minutes and reload the page, pressing ctrl+R or cmd+R depending on your operating system, to see if some data has been uploaded to the platform.
+To check this take a look at the value in Last Update: field.

 ### Manual set up: The Serial Way

 In this tutorial you will configure your Smart Citizen Kit (hereafter SCK) using serial communication.
 By using serial communication, you will register your Wi-Fi settings into the SCK and save the SCK’s MAC address in our server.